Right on, son! Write on!

 I've been putting all this equipment to good use, too.
 Coming up next is Pineapple Cilantro & Valencia Orange and Lemon Zinger.
 Both smell fab.
 Ahhhhh....

 I used some gold mica to make the yellow color here.
 It's amazing while wet, and I wish I could keep the transparency that wet soap has, but that's an entirely different chemical reaction.
 So I take pictures and just enjoy the moment.

 This one's the Pineapple Cilantro & Valencia Orange.
 I just close my eyes and breathe deeply.

 The Lemon Zinger is amazing too.
 Again, I used gold mica to make swirls, and they are beautiful while wet, not as dramatic when fully cured.
 The fragrance is pure summertime ~ lemonade and a touch of sandalwood.
 It sounds weird, I know, but it works!
 This is probably going to be a favorite for me this summer.

 Just don't tell the other soaps...they think they're the favorite, which they are, just not today.

-Ana lives in a desert in the Big Horn Basin of Wyoming with her husband and three of her five children, all of whom alternately drive her nuts and keep her sane.
+Ana lives in a desert in the Big Horn Basin of Wyoming with her husband, son, a stinky dog and a fat cat, all of whom alternately drive her nuts and keep her sane.
 She allows cats to come and go (mostly she allows them to come and her husband allows them to go) as they please.
-Sometimes they'll have other farm-type animals show up too.
+Sometimes she'll have other farm-type animals show up too.
 Ana loves creating stuff and sharing her creations.
 Alas, she's not so great at writing in third person.
 Ah, well...